kirajano/kaggle_rossmann/README.md

 ![image](https://user-images.githubusercontent.com/76450761/118817147-31420880-b8b3-11eb-9050-71c27473c5a2.png)

-The dataset consists of two csv files: store.csv and train.csv.
+The dataset consists of three csv files: store.csv, train.csv and holdout.csv

 Data Files:
 - train.csv holds info about each store.
 - store.csv holds the sales info per day for each store.
 - holdout. csv holds "unseen" data that the model is going to be evaluated on

-The repo contains main.py that runs the main script from step one until the end.
+#### The repo contains main.py that runs the main script from step one until the end.
-The script can be run after cloning since all data used is in the repo.
+#### The script can be run after cloning since all data used is in the repo.

+Notes on main.py:

 By default, the hyperparameter section is uncommented due to long completion time.
 The other sections will print out intermediate results for demonstration purposes on how the score looks like applying different models.